Lewd lingerie wearer loses privacy

-Ian Engelbrecht bowed to the judge when entering court today, and again when leaving during a brief adjournment to try and secure permanent name suppression.
+Ian Engelbrecht bowed to the judge when entering court, and again when leaving, during a brief adjournment to try to secure permanent name suppression.

 Engelbrecht had earlier admitted a charge of performing an indecent act.
-Today he was sentenced to 12 months' intensive supervision with special conditions, including that he undergoes psychiatric assessment.
+He was sentenced to 12 months' intensive supervision with special conditions, including that he undergoes psychiatric assessment.

 Two nights before Christmas last year Engelbrecht arrived at the council-owned McKee Memorial Domain and campground beside Ruby Bay in the Tasman District.